BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ### Discover Your Transaction ID

 Your money came into you via a transaction.
-You can discover that transactionid (txid) with the 'bitcoin-cli listtransactions' command:
+You can discover that transactionid (txid) with the `bitcoin-cli listtransactions` command:
 ```
 $ bitcoin-cli listtransactions
 [